 You could find selling your visitor parking space is not allowed.

-If the parking attendants are alert, they may report the same car occupying a visitor space, leaving both you and your customer in hot water.
+If the parking attendants are alert, they might report the same car occupying a visitor space, leaving both you and your customer in hot water.
+For more information, check out our guide to commonly asked parking questions.

 Rent out your car